Hausdorff Center for Mathematics: History

 The Hausdorff Center was established in 2006 as one of the seventeen national Clusters of Excellence that were part of the German government's Excellence Initiative.
 It was officially opened with a colloquium on 19 and 20 January 2007.
-In 2012, a second funding period was granted.
-The Hausdorff Center is the only cluster of excellence in the area of mathematics in Germany.
+In 2012, a second funding period was granted, and in 2018, it was followed by a third funding period.
 It was ranked 14th in the world for mathematics by the Academic Ranking of World Universities in 2021.

 The center is named after the mathematician Felix Hausdorff (born 8 November 1868; died 26 January 1942).

 Organization

-The coordinator of the HCM is Karl-Theodor Sturm.
+The spokesperson of the HCM is Martin Rumpf.
 Altogether, about 70 professors from Bonn are affiliated with the HCM: all professors for Mathematics, of the MPI, and for Theoretical Economy.
-These include the director of the MPI, Gerd Faltings, who was awarded the Fields Medal in 1986, and Peter Scholze, who was awarded the Fields Medal in 2018.
+These include the director of the MPI, Peter Scholze, who was awarded the Fields Medal in 2018.

-The Hausdorff Research Institute for Mathematics (HIM), the Bonn International Graduate School in Mathematics (BIGS), and the Hausdorff School for Advanced Studies in Mathematics are part of the Hausdorff Center:
+The Hausdorff Research Institute for Mathematics (HIM) and the Hausdorff School for Mathematics (HSM) are part of the Hausdorff Center: